-Make your own Healthy Pumpkin Spice Syrup, perfect for making your own vegan pumpkin spice lattes and pumpkin chai lattes, or for drizzling on top of pancakes!
+Make your own Healthy Pumpkin Spice Syrup in 15 minutes.
+It’s perfect for making homemade pumpkin spice lattes or drizzling it over pancakes and waffles!
 It’s dairy-free, vegan, and refined sugar-free.

 Meet my new fall staple: healthy pumpkin spice syrup!
-I’ve been using this vegan & refined sugar-free pumpkin syrup in my coffee every day since I first made it.
-It’s a new staple around here – flavorful, super easy to make, and hard to mess up.
+I’ve been using this vegan, refined sugar-free pumpkin syrup in my coffee every day since I first made it.
+It’s a new staple around here—flavorful, super easy to make in less than 15 minutes, with only six ingredients, and hard to mess up.

-Do you know what’s in the pumpkin spice sauce that a certain coffee shop uses?
+Do you know what’s in the Starbucks pumpkin spice syrup?
 It’s, well, not a great list of ingredients:

 Sugar, Condensed Skim Milk, Pumpkin Puree, Contains 2 Or Less Of Fruit And Vegetable Juice For Color, Natural Flavors, Annatto, Salt, Potassium Sorbate, from Starbucks

-- Canned Pumpkin: a lot of this!
-Make sure to grab pure pumpkin puree, not pumpkin pie mix, which is pre-spiced and sweetened.
+- Canned Pumpkin: Make sure to grab pure pumpkin puree, not pumpkin pie mix, which is pre-spiced and sweetened.

-- Coconut Sugar: this helps the syrup get a nice caramelly texture and flavor.
+- Coconut Sugar: It helps give the syrup a nice caramelly texture and flavor.
+You can leave it out if you prefer a less sweet syrup.

-- Pumpkin Pie Spice: all the warm spices to enhance the pumpkin.
+- Pumpkin Pie Spice: Use all the warm spices to enhance the pumpkin.
+You can also combine cinnamon, nutmeg, and ginger.

-- Water: just to thin the syrup out to a pourable consistancy.
+- Water: Just enough to thin the syrup out to a pourable consistency.

 - Vanilla Extract: for extra flavor.